ICantMakeThings/SmolSlimeConfigurator/README.md

 If you want to feel safe running this program, read the Python code and run it from the .py

 If a tracker has old pair data it wont connect to your reciever, plug your tracker in and "Clear Con. data"

+Very important announcement (yes yes, at the bottom):
+If when your tracker goes into DFU (so the storage drive pops up) the program will only work with:
+["NICENANO", "UF2", "XIAO-SENSE", "zephyr"] thease names, if your drive is called something diferent, please tell me asap